094459/newsletter-oss-projects/README.md

 [cloudysetup](https://github.com/mostlycloudysky/cloudysetup) is a CLI tool designed to streamline AWS resource management using AWS Cloud Control API.
 It leverages Amazon Bedrock fully managed service with Anthropic - Claude V2 Gen AI model to create, read, update, list, and delete AWS resources by generating configurations compatible with AWS Cloud Control API.(#201)

+**cognitive-memory**

+[gnitive-memory](https://aws-oss.beachgeek.co.uk/4m2) is a project from **Peter Tilsen** that builds a production-ready cognitive memory system for AI agents with human-like learning and memory patterns.
+It is easy to install and get up and running, and the docs have everything you need. [cognitive-memory-agent](https://aws-oss.beachgeek.co.uk/4m1)  provides a demo that showcases the cognitive-memory package, allowing you to see how agents learn, remember, and get smarter with each interaction.

 **content-based-item-recommender**

 [content-based-item-recommender](https://github.com/aws-samples/content-based-item-recommender) provides some example code the helps you deploy a content-based recommender system.
 It is called "content-based" as it bases the recommendation based on the matching between the input's content and the items' content from your database.
 This uses prompt to large-language models (LLM) and vector search to perform the recommendation. (#204)